AustinHasten/PlexHolidays/README.md

-Automatically find holiday episodes on a Plex server and add them to a playlist.
+Automatically find holiday movies/episodes on a Plex server and add them to a playlist.

-Required Python3 modules: PlexAPI, bs4
+Required Python3 modules: plexapi, imdbpy, tqdm